Sai Pallavi: Established actress (2020–2023)

+Widespread recognition and expansion (2024– present)

 Her only film in the year 2024 which was in Tamil titled Amaran along with Sivakarthikeyan produced by Kamal Hassan under Raaj Kamal Films International directed by Rajkumar Periyasamy. she played Indhu Rebecca Varghese, wife of Major Mukund Varadarajan.
 Her acting in the film has been widely praised for its authenticity and ability to convey a range of complex emotions.
 But some critics have pointed out that Pallavi's Malayalam accent in the film was not entirely authentic, and that her character, while emotionally impactful, felt somewhat underutilized in the film.
 The film became a sleeper hit at the box office, emerged as the second highest-grossing Tamil film of 2024, garnering widespread critical acclaim for its engaging screenplay, based on the real life incidents revolving around veteran Indian army officer.
+For her performance, she earned her 7th filmfare award for Best Actress.

 In 2025, she played the female lead opposite Naga Chaitanya titled Thandel, making it their second film collaboration after Love Story.
 Based on a real-life incident that occurred in 2018, depicting how Pakistani forces captured a fisherman from Srikakulam in international waters.
 The film emerged a commercial success.
 Her portrayal of Satya solidified her reputation as a powerful and engaging performer.
 Avad Mohammad of OTTPlay wrote, "On the whole, Thandel is a deeply moving romantic drama, elevated by outstanding performances from Pallavi and Chaitanya.
+Her command over the colloquial rural diction added a high degree of emotional realism, enhancing the overall cinematic experience."

+The following year, it was revealed that Pallavi had been the original choice for the lead role in the Telugu action comedy-drama Maa Inti Bangaaram (2026), directed by B. V. Nandini Reddy and produced by Samantha Ruth Prabhu and Raj Nidimoru under Tralala Moving Pictures.
+Initially conceived under the working title Kodalu, the project was planned as a light-hearted, comical family drama written specifically with Pallavi's soft, natural screen presence in mind.
+However, due to scheduling conflicts and her pre-existing commitments, Pallavi was unable to allocate dates for the film.
+Samantha subsequently stepped in to play the lead role herself, prompting writer Raj Nidimoru and director Nandini Reddy to significantly rewrite the script.
+They modified the narrative to incorporate heavy action elements and a more dynamic character arc tailored to Samantha's strengths, and the film ultimately emerged as a major commercial success, grossing over ₹100 crore worldwide.